Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the

 That's exactly what Duchess Catherine did, driving herself to Buckingham palace in a Range Rover to have a secret meeting with the Queen.

 Was she there to discuss these ongoing feud rumours?
 We'll have to wait to find out.

 WATCH BELOW: Duchess Catherine drives herself to Buckingham Palace.
 Post continues...

-Around this time of year, the royals release their new Christmas card photos.
+At the end of each year, the royals release their new Christmas card photos.

-They're always super cute and candid - and this year was no exception.
+They're always super cute and candid - and 2018 was no exception.